 Use multi-factor authentication anywhere and everywhere you can.

-If you follow these three tips, you are no longer an easy target and the security of your online accounts.
+If you follow these three tips, you will no longer be an easy target of credential stuffing attacks.